-Well, one day if FeedBurner is showing that you have 2218 readers –the next day count may come down to 2207 and the next day it might shoot up to 2229.
+After logging in to your FeedBurner account, you can see how many people have subscribed to your RSS feed.
+But this count keeps on changing.
+One day if FeedBurner is showing that you have 2218 readers –the next day count may come down to 2207 and the next day it might suddenly shoot up to 2229.

-Why this fluctuation?
-This is a question that strikes a massive number of people who distribute their RSS feed via FeedBurner.
+Why this FeedBurner count changes so much?
+This is a question that strikes a large number of people who distribute their RSS feed via FeedBurner.

-The answer to this mystery lies in understanding what reader count means.
-FeedBurder’s reader count does not mean that you have that many subscriber under your belt and the number will only go up from there (unless someone unsubscribes) .
+The answer to this mystery lies in understanding what FeedBurner reader count means.
+FeedBurder's reader count does not mean that you have so many subscriber under your belt and the number will only go up from there (unless of course someone unsubscribes) .

-On contrary, FeedBurner’s reader count actually indicates the number of people who have requested your feed on that particular day.
-Your subscribers count is composed mainly of three categories:
+On the contrary, FeedBurner’s reader count actually indicates the number of people who have requested your feed on that particular day.
+Your subscribers count is composed mainly of the following three categories:

 - Email subscribers